Geeksltd/MSharp.Docs/Tutorials/9/README.md

     }
 }
 ```
-Create a folder with the name of "ServiceType" under "Pages" folder and add this sub page:
+Create a folder with the name of "ServiceType" under "Pages" folder and add this sub page class:
 ```C#
 using MSharp;